btcforplebs/shipyard/context/ARCHITECTURE.md

 3. **Setting**: Account-level settings like default relays
 4. **AccountUser**: Join table for accounts and users (collaborators)
 5. **Post**: Represents Nostr events (notes, articles, etc.)

+#### Post Model: Multi-Event Support

+- The `Post` model now supports storing and publishing multiple Nostr events per post.
+- The `rawEvents` field (type: String, mapped as `raw_events`) contains a JSON-serialized array of raw Nostr event objects.
+- All post creation, update, and retrieval logic has been updated to handle arrays of events, enabling batch publishing and multi-part content.

 6. **Queue**: Organizes content within an account
 7. **Schedule**: Associates posts with queues and defines when they should be published
 8. **Subscription**: Tracks the subscription status of accounts